YouPers/yp-backend/README.md

 tests, compiles and builds the distribution version of the whole project, is used by CI is executing "grunt jshint", "grunt test"

-    grunt watch
+    grunt server
-for test driven development, watches all files and reexecutes all tests as soon as a file changes
+for test driven development, watches all files, starts a server on localhost:8000 and restarts server when needed Also reexecutes all tests as soon as a file changes.
+Test are executed on temporary server on localhost:3000

-    supervisor app.js
-To run the server-app on the local machine, with automatic restart on any file change

     node app.js
 Run the server locally